Show All Answers

 Books must be returned and the full balance of the fines paid OR the replacement price for the items must be paid to reinstate library privileges.

-Refunds made for lost items are not refundable under any circumstances.
+Payments made for a lost item for are not refundable under any circumstances.
+The item is yours to keep.

 The library reserves the right to accept or not accept replacement materials with the same title and ISBN, plus a $5.00 processing fee.